Bandwidth/service-maker/doc/API.md

 * `404` Not Found

-* `409` Conflict: Ensure you have the latest document version.
+* `409` Concurrency Error: Returned when the latest version of the document is not used.

 ### `DELETE` /v1/instances/<span style="opacity: 0.5">{instanceId}</span>
 Terminates the specified instance.

 #### Returns

-* `204` No Content: The resource has been deleted.
+* `200` OK: Returned when the resource has been deleted.

 * `404` Not Found